cavinpabua/CryptoBlades-Winrate/README.md

   <li>Show your win rate on each enemy</li>
   <li>Percentile Success rate colors</li>
   <li>Show your Hero Power Range ( Bottom left )</li>

-    Temporarily disabled
-    - Show predicted SKILL Payout on chosen enemy (May not be accurate by decimal places)
+  <li>Show predicted SKILL Payout on chosen enemy (May not be accurate by decimal places)</li>
-    - Predicted Skill payout maybe inaccurate due to volatility of oracle
+   <li>Predicted Skill payout maybe inaccurate due to volatility of oracle</li>
 </ul>

     1) Go to the Combat Screen and click Show win % to start generating combat predictions.